NEET 2024 Marks And Rank Analysis (Historical Reference for 2025 & 2026 Aspirants)

 Apply Now

-NEET is the only medical entrance test for admission to undergraduate courses in India.
-NEET 2023 was taken over 20,38,596 candidates out of which 11,45,976 candidates qualified.
-Except for those who score above 640, every candidate competes with hundreds of others for the same college/course.
-It is, therefore, important to know beforehand the sort of competition that one may face for a particular rank/score.
+NEET UG is the only medical entrance test for admission to undergraduate medical, dental, AYUSH and B.V.Sc programs in India, regulated by the National Medical Commission (NMC).
+NEET 2023 was taken by over 20,38,596 candidates, of which 11,45,976 qualified.
+NEET 2024 saw approximately 24 lakh registrations and over 23 lakh appearing candidates.
+Except for those who score above 640, every candidate competes with thousands of others for similar seats, making score-rank trend awareness essential.

 NEET Cutoff Analysis

-The following are the factors influencing the expected rank in NEET 2024 for scores ranging from 500 to 600 marks:
+The following factors influence the expected rank in NEET for scores ranging from 500 to 600 marks across cycles:

 Are you parent of a JEE/NEET aspirant?